-In this stanza the girl says there must be some reason for our killing even animals.
+In this stanza, the girl says, there must be some reason for the killing of animals.
 If human beings kill animals without just cause, they will become forfeits to God.
-The murderers of my fawn cannot wash their hands clean of the blood they have shed even if they were to dip their guilty hands in this warm blood which is flowing from the heart of the fawn, though the robes of the saints were certainly washed clean in the blood of Jesus Christ.
+The murderers of her fawn cannot wash their hands clean of the blood they have shed.
+Even if they were to dip their guilty hands in the warm blood flowing from the heart of the fawn, cannot purify the sin.
+In contrast, the robes of the saints were certainly washed clean in the blood of Jesus Christ.

-The blood which is coming out of the fawn’s heart is wounding my own heart (and will kill me).
-The hands of those men became stained with the fawn’s blood, and the deep-red colour of this blood is not going to leave their hands.
-It was a rare fawn, and there is no other fawn like it to be offered as a sacrifice to expiate the sin committed by those men in the manner in which Jesus Christ offered his life as a sacrifice to expiate the sins of all mankind.
+The blood coming out of the fawn’s heart is wounding the girl’s heart and will kill her.
+The hands of those men have become stained with the fawn’s blood.
+The deep red color of this blood is not going to leave their hands.
+It was a rare fawn.
+There is no other fawn-like to be offered as a sacrifice to expiate the sin committed by those men.
+Likewise, Jesus Christ offered his life as a sacrifice to redeem mankind from all their sins.

 Unconstant Sylvio, when yet